Beyhadh: Five years later

 Maya is still in jail.
 Arjun has become a millionaire and has tight security around the house.
 Ayaan is a widower and has a daughter named Arohi.
 Saanjh and Arjun raise his child together.
 Maya escapes from jail by, once again, faking her death.

-Maya unintentionally hurts Ayaan's daughter due to which Ayaan moves away from Arjun with Arohi.
+Maya intentionally hurts Ayaan's daughter due to which Ayaan moves away from Arjun with Arohi.
 Later, Arjun and Saanjh decide to use a surrogate as Saanjh cannot conceive.
 Maya manages to somehow become their surrogate leaving Arjun and Saanjh shocked.

 Saanjh decides to care for Maya despite her longtime animosity towards her, whilst Maya plots against everyone.
 As the pregnancy nears an end, Maya asks Saanjh for Arjun in exchange for the baby but he expresses his hatred for Maya and love for Saanjh.
-Maya gives birth to a baby girl and runs away with it.
+Maya gives birth to a baby girl and runs away with her.
 Saanjh approaches Maya who points the gun at her.
 Arjun shoots Maya from behind.
 Saanjh finds out the gun which Maya pointed on her was empty.
-Thus Maya dies by Arjun's hands confessing her obsessive and limitless love for him.
+Thus Maya dies by Arjun's hands, confessing her obsessive and limitless love for him.